Hong Kong Baptist University

-Journalism was the first course offered by the Department of Communication when it was founded in 1968, and remains the best-known course in the university.
+Journalism was the first course offered by the Department of Communication when it was founded in 1968, and remains one of the best-known courses in the university.
 The course became a Department of its own within the new School of Communication in 1991.
-Today, our four-year Bachelor of Communication degree offers journalism majors three concentrations: Chinese Journalism, Financial Journalism & International Journalism.
+Today, our journalism major is offered under the four-year Bachelor of Communication (Honours) programme with three concentrations: Chinese Journalism, Data and Media Communication & International Journalism.

 Hong Kong Baptist College is founded in Kowloon Tong.

 The Department of Communication is founded with Journalism as one of three diploma courses offered.

-The experimental student newspapers – The Young Reporter and San Po Yan – are first published in English and Chinese.
-Today, these are the longest running student-run newspapers in Hong Kong.
+The experimental student newspapers - The Young Reporter and San Po Yan - are first published in English and Chinese.
+Today, these are two of the longest running student-run newspapers in Hong Kong.

 The Young Broadcaster, the first closed-circuit, campus-based TV broadcasting channel in Southeast Asia of its kind, is established.
-Today, broadcast students produce newscasts on student-run network BNN.
+Today, broadcast students produce newscasts on student-run platform Broadcast News Network.

 The Bachelor of Social Sciences (Hons) in Communication is launched.
 Journalism is established as a major.

 Hong Kong Baptist College becomes Hong Kong Baptist University, now one of eight publicly funded universities in Hong Kong.

 The Institute for Journalism and Society is founded and the first Pulitzer Prize Winners Workshop is launched.
 The MA in International Journalism Studies programme is also launched.

 The Communication and Visual Arts building is opened with 11 stories and more than 9,000 sq. feet.
 Journalism students attend most of their courses here.

 The university changes from a three-year programme to a four-year programme.
-Journalism students can now choose to focus on Chinese, International or Financial Journalism.
+Journalism students can now choose to focus on Chinese Journalism, Data and Media Communication or International Journalism.

-The first HKBU-SOPA Award Winners Forum & Financial Journalism Programme are launched.
+The first HKBU-SOPA Award Winners Forum is organized.
+Financial Journalism Concentration is launched.

 The Data & News Society formed to promote the collaboration of data and news.